danielesteban/dudes/README.md

     spawn: {
       count: 32, // Number of dudes to initially spawn (default: 0)
       radius: 64, // The search radius for the spawn algorithm (default: 64)
       // Optional origin for the spawn algorithm.
-It defaults to the center of the world if undefined.
+      // It defaults to the center of the world if undefined
       origin: { x: 0, y: 0, z: 0 },
     },
     // This will be called on every dudes contact if the physics are enabled